0

 Let’s look at an example from two different points of view: Person A and Person B.

 Let’s say you are running a Google Ads campaign that’s spending $5,000 a month to drive traffic to a particular product.
-Your click-through rate and impressions are higher than normal, but your conversions are zero.
+Your click-through rate and impressions are higher than normal, but your key events are zero.

 Person A stops the campaign completely because they spent all of that money and didn’t get a single sale.

 Person B looks at the same campaign and sees an issue.
 The ads are working, but something on the actual product page may be broken.
-They determine that there’s no purchase button on the page, which led to zero conversions.
+They determine that there’s no purchase button on the page, which led to zero key events.

 This is a simple example of how metrics can be used or misinterpreted.
 Both people were looking at the same metric, but one saw it as an issue, while the other saw it as a signal that something else was wrong.